Lesterpaintstheworld/terminal-velocity/characters/human_characters/sarah_chen/development_arc.md

 - **Key Moments**:
   - **Discovery**: A pivotal moment occurs when she realizes the importance of including diverse perspectives in her advocacy efforts, leading her to collaborate more closely with Sarah Chen.
   - **Challenge**: Isabella faces a significant ethical dilemma when she must choose between supporting a lucrative AI initiative or advocating for policies that prioritize social equity.
-  - **Growth**: By the end of the story, Isabella evolves into a leading voice for ethical AI practices, redefining her role in the socio-political landscape and learning to navigate the complexities of her advocacy.
+  - **Growth and Ethical Advocacy**: By the end of the story, Isabella evolves into a leading voice for ethical AI practices, redefining her role in the socio-political landscape.
+She learns to navigate the complexities of her advocacy, particularly the ethical dilemmas she faces when balancing innovation with the needs of marginalized communities.
+Her interactions with Sarah and Marcus challenge her to refine her arguments and strategies, ultimately strengthening her resolve to fight for equality.
 - **Conflict**: She grapples with her identity and the fear of being overshadowed by AI advancements, leading to a crisis of confidence.
 - **Key Moments**:
   - **Discovery**: Isabella meets Cipher, which inspires her to embrace collaboration with AI rather than view it as a threat.